 - Description of disability

-- Whether employee previously filed a claim for the same disability
+- Whether the employee previously filed a claim for the same disability

-- Whether employee is confined or have been admitted to a hospital, for how long, and the name and address of the hospital
+- Whether the employee is confined or has been admitted to a hospital, for how long, and the name and address of the hospital

 - Doctor’s name, address, phone, and fax number

-- Within 24 hours a claims examiner will call the employee to gather more information.
+- Within 24 hours, a claims examiner will call the individual to gather more information.

-- After speaking with the claims examiner, within five business days the employee will receive a claims packet (if not received in that time frame, they should call the claims examiner to find out when it will arrive, or to request another packet be sent).
-This step is crucial to begin receiving your benefits.
+- After speaking with the claims examiner, within five business days, the individual will receive a claims packet (if not received in that time frame, they should call the claims examiner to find out when it will arrive or to request another packet be sent).
+This step is crucial to begin receiving benefits.

-- The employee should complete every form in the packet and send it back to Broadspire, except for the physician’s certification form, which is for employee’s primary treating doctor to complete and forward to Broadspire.
+- The individual should complete every form in the packet and send it back to Broadspire, except for the physician’s certification form, which is for the employee’s primary treating doctor to complete and forward to Broadspire.

-When all packet paperwork is received including the physician’s certification form, and the claim has been accepted, a letter will be sent to the employee from Broadspire indicating that disability benefits have been either approved or denied.
+When all packet paperwork is received, including the physician’s certification form, and the claim has been accepted, a letter will be sent to the individual from Broadspire indicating that disability benefits have been either approved or denied.

 If the claim has been approved and benefits are payable, Broadspire will provide authorization for payment to USC and the information will be entered into Workday for review and payment.